The Real World: Cancun: The residence

 The former ME Cancun, now Melody Maker Cancún hotel, where the cast resided.

 The cast stayed at the ME Cancun resort (later called Melody Maker Cancún) at Boulevard Kukulkan, km.
 12 in Cancun, Mexico.
 The resort is located in the Hotel Zone between the Beach Palace and Park Royal Piramides resorts.
 Fifteen hotel rooms were converted into the cast's suite: eleven on the second floor, and four rooms on the third floor.
 Production Designer Chuck Aubrey used the hotel's signature furnishings to decorate the suite, along with the vivid colors that are typically used by the Real World production to adorn the residences.
 The suite, like all of the resort's other 418 rooms, features an ocean and sunset lagoon view.
-The suite is currently available to the public under the name SuiteMe.
+The suite was available to the public under the name SuiteMe.
 The suite was later used as the vacation residence for the cast of the 2011 Las Vegas season, as seen in Episode 11 of that season.